Tr1liz/Tr1liz/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 Javascript, html/css, Python, scratch, Cybersecurity (Networking and forenscics)
 - 💞️ I’m looking to collaborate on ...
 N/A
 - 📫 How to reach me ...
-Discord/Instagram ||Buisness Gmail- tr1lizegame@gmail.com
+Proffesional Instagram for information about me, Buisness email

 <!---
 Tr1liz/Tr1liz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.